-The Draft Plan (2023-2029) consists of:
+The Plan (2023-2029) consists of:

-- The Written Statement (Chapters 1 to 14) and associated land use mapping constitutes the main body of the Plan outlining the vision, Core Strategy, policies and objectives of the Plan. - Appendices (1 to 12).
+- The Written Statement (Chapters 1 to 14) and associated land use mapping constitutes the main body of the Plan outlining the vision, Core Strategy, policies and objectives of the Plan.

+- Appendices (1 to 12).

+- Supporting assessments and documents.